Geometric quantum gates via dark paths in Rydberg atoms: Nonadiabatic holonomic three-qubit controlled gates

 \subsection{Gate construction with dark paths}

-The three-qubit controlled gates are constructed with a system of three coupled Rydberg atoms.
-As shown in Fig.~\ref{model1}, again the control atoms and the target atom are respectively considered as two-level and three-level configurations.
-Note the second control atom is not under driving, which is merely coupled to the target atom and the first control atom via the Rydberg-mediated interactions $U_{23}$ and $U_{12}$, respectively.
+The three-qubit controlled gates can be constructed with a system of three coupled Rydberg atoms as shown in Fig.~\ref{model1}.
+Again the control atoms and the target atom are considered as two-level and three-level systems, respectively.
+Note that the second control atom is not under driving, which is merely coupled to the target atom and the first control atom via the Rydberg-mediated interactions $U_{23}$ and $U_{12}$, respectively.

 In the interaction picture with respect to the free Hamiltonian of the atoms, the full Hamiltonian reads

 where

 are the driving Hamiltonians for the first control atom and the target atom, respectively, and